-Provides for program, funded by allocations from public university appropriations, intended to increase the number of instructors to provide role models for academically or economically disadvantaged students.
+Provides for program, funded by allocations from public university appropriations, intended to increase the number of instructors to provide role models for academically or economically disadvantaged students, and details requirements of unexpended and unencumbered program funds.

 Sec.
 281. KCP Morris Hood, Jr. Educator Development Program